Skip to main content

 If you’re thinking you aren’t ready to build a business website yet, that’s fine.
 You can still go ahead and register your domain name without launching a website.
 In fact, it’s smart to do so because:

 • Changing your LLC’s name isn’t an easy process.
-If you can’t find a domain name that matches or goes with your LLC’s name, then you’ll have some tough decisions to make.
+If you can’t find a domain name that matches your LLC’s name or is otherwise easy to associate with your business, then you’ll have some tough decisions to make.

-• Registering a domain name now means you can go ahead and get a business email address.
+• Registering a domain name now means you can get a business email address.

 Giving out a personal email address for your business can strike some people as unprofessional.
 It’s more efficient to organize your business correspondence properly from the beginning by using a business email address (like [email protected]).